rajkayasth/Flutter_GetX_tutorial/README.md

 * Getx Navigator & Routes (How to pass data between different screens)
 * Get height & Get widh
 * GetX Localization Change the Language of the App i.g Englihs, Urdu, Hindi

+# **getx_State Management**

+* Why to learn state management GetX

+* GetX Counter Example, i.e In this example we will create a simple counter app with getx to increment the value of coutner

+* GetX Example Two

+* GetX Example Three